pidie/darkwood/.swm/physics-system.9x3kjr34.sw.md

 <br/>

-The Physics Manager is pretty simple, but very effective.
+The physics manager is pretty simple, but very effective.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 Assets/Scripts/Physics_/PhysicsManager.cs
 ```c#